Developer Guide

 if it is an unknown prefix, `parseCommand` will throw a ParseException and returns a `AddMessageUsage`.
 Since the input is `m/`, `AddModuleCommandPaser` will be returned.

-.
-The class diagram shows the Parser class diagram when passing your input into the appropriate AddModuleCommand
+Step 5: In AddModuleCommandPaser, AddModuleCommandPaser#parse is called.
+Again ArgumentMultimap is created using ArgumentTokenizer but only with Module prefix: m/.
+The class diagram shows the Parser class diagram when passing your input into the appropriate AddModuleCommand.

 [Class diagram for add feature]

-method does a few checks:
+Step 6: The parse method does a few checks:

 - If there isn’t the

-which is then used to create amodule
+titlewhich is then used to create amodule.

-Step 7: AddModuleCommand
+Step 7: AddModuleCommand is executed:

 - Using the

-is a duplicate or not.
-If it is, it will throwCommandException
+moduleas an input, theModel#hasModulemethod checks if the givenmoduleis a duplicate or not.
+If it is, it will throwCommandExceptionand return aMESSAGE_DUPLICATE_MODULE. - Else, using the

-method is called, and adds themodule
+moduleas an input, theModel#addModulemethod is called, and adds themoduleto theUniqueModuleListinRemindMe.

 The following sequence diagram shows how the find operation works: